aymara/knowledgesrl/doc/ideas.rst

 is a VerbNet -> FrameNet mapping, not a FrameNet -> Verbnet one.
 We won't be able to perform matching on any of these frames.

 The second one is that in our fulltext test corpus, 11% of frame occurrences don't have a predicate in VerbNet.
-Out of those occurrences, 99.3% of predicates have at least one associated Verbnet class that is present in our VerbNet->FrameNet mapping.
+Out of those occurrences, 99.3%  have at least one associated Verbnet class that is present in our VerbNet->FrameNet mapping.
 We're only interested in evaluating those 5454 frame occurrences.

+Frame matching (revision 18420) fails for 4069 arguments, finds one match for 6180 arguments, and finds more than one match for 2158 arguments.
+We're interested in those 4069 failing matchs: what's going on?

 Restricting potential VerbNet classes
 -------------------------------------